duanewood/cloudli/docs/example.md

+# TODO

+- add validate documentation

+- include config, index mapping, and schema to example
+- add motivation, goals
+- Fix create-index if existing aliases exist
+- Add examples using paths and shallow/recursive, others
+- explain index structure
+  - diagram for overall
+  - diagram for each reindex function

 # Example Commands

 The [example directory](../example) contains sample configuration, documents, index mappings, and JSON schemas that can be used to try out the commands.
-The examples uses [documents](../example/docs) in the following structure:
+The example uses [documents](../example/docs) in the following structure:

 ```
 ─ xyzposts          // contains public "post" documents